storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

  ![][Changed-Indicator]

 The Changed Indicator displays red if any editing has been done to the outline and green if not.
 It’s a reminder to save your work.
+It’s also a command button which will save your outline if you click it.
+## Navigating in StoryBuilder ##
 ### Story Elements ###
 Story Elements

 Your outline is a tree of Story Elements which are displayed in the Navigation Pane.
 Clicking (or touching) a Story Element node on the Navigation Pane will display that Story Element’s  content in the Content Pane.

 Here, clicking on the first or root node in the tree displays the Story  Overview  Form.

 On some screen sizes and orientations the Navigation and Content panes may be stacked with the Navigation pane above the Content pane.
 In those cases the Show/Hide Navigation button (the hamburger menu button) acts differently; it toggles from the Navigation Pane to the Content Pane and back.

-![][Navigation-and-Content-Pane]
+![][Navigation-and-Content-Pane-1]

 Every Story Element type is a different form.
 These are the story elements: